fcichos/exp3/source/lectures/L10/.ipynb_checkpoints/overview_10-checkpoint.rst

 Lecture Contents
 ================

-In Lecture 10 we look at multiple wave interference, anit-reflection coatings and explore the diffraction of light including Huygens principle.
+In Lecture 10 we look at multiple wave interference, Fabry-Perot interferometers and explore the diffraction of light including Huygens principle.